Brandon Sinn Research Page

 Brandon T. Sinn, Ph.D.

-I am currently a visiting associate professor in the Faculty of Biology at the University of Latvia and an assistant professor in the Dept. of Biology and Earth Science at Otterbein University in Westerville, Ohio, USA.
+I am currently an associate professor in the Department of Biology and Earth Science and the Director of the Interdisciplinary Program in Biochemistry and Molecular Biology at Otterbein University in Westerville, Ohio, USA.
 I am an alumnus of the Freudenstein Lab at The Ohio State University, where I earned my Ph.D. in Evolution, Ecology, and Organismal Biology.
 Following my dissertation studies, I was a Postdoctoral Researcher in the Stevenson Lab at the New York Botanical Garden where I contributed to the Plant Ontology.
-I later served as a Postdoctoral Fellow in the Barrett Lab at West Virginia University, where my research focused on comparative genomics and phylogenomics.
+I later served as a Postdoctoral Fellow in the Barrett Lab at West Virginia University where my research focused on comparative genomics and phylogenomics.
+I have also had the pleasure of serving as a Visiting Associate Professor in the Faculty of Biology at the University of Latvia, where I continue to collaborate with colleagues.
+I am currently (2024-2027) a co-principal investigator on a nationally-funded (Latvian Council of Science) project developing a molecular toolkit to detect the presence of Apera spica-venti DNA in agricultural soils and seed lots.

 Google Scholar Profile